 The 1.68m-tall playmaker has it all – nearly.
 His coach Marco Giampaolo said: "If he was 180cm tall, he would have cost €180m."

 A winger of considerable promise, Torres became the first player born in the 2000s to feature in the Liga in December 2017.

 "Cut from the same cloth as Andriy Shevchenko" according to Dynamo president Ihor Surkis, the midfielder oozed class in 2017/18.

 Felix Uduokhai (GER, 20 – Wolfsburg)

-Rescued from ailing 1860 München, the centre-back has been a revelation in the Bundesliga in the autumn.
+Rescued from ailing 1860 München, the centre-back was a revelation in the 2017/18 Bundesliga season.

 Dayot Upamecano (FRA, 19 – Leipzig)

 Once a trainee at Valenciennes, the teenager has become a commanding central defender at Salzburg and now Leipzig.

 Hannes Wolf (AUT, 19 – Salzburg)